‘Bachelor In Paradise’ Engagement News: Kevin Wendt Pops The Question To Astrid Loch

 Exciting Bachelor in Paradise news just emerged, but it isn’t about any of the current Season 6 people.
-Rather, a pair from last summer just got engaged and fans will surely go crazy over this news.
-Kevin Wendt proposed to Astrid Loch and she said yes!
+Rather, a pair from last summer just got engaged, and fans will surely go crazy over this news.
+Kevin Wendt proposed to Astrid Loch and she said “yes!”

 Tuesday afternoon, Kevin shared an Instagram post revealing the exciting news.
 The Bachelor in Paradise star got down on bended knee to propose and Astrid was clearly thrilled.
 Wendt admitted that this was the most nervous he’s been in his entire life.